Western Canada Chapter Board of Directors 2017-2018

 Prior to environmental field work Karenn was in Regional and Provincial Park maintenance and also worked as a nature educator, park interpreter and hike and canoe guide.
 She’s particularly fond of freshwater fishes, frogs and bears and is enthusiastic when people of all ages show and interest in learning about nature.

-Brian Eaton (Director since 2014) Vegreville, AB
+Brian Eaton (Director) Vegreville, AB

 Brian a Senior Research Scientist at Alberta Innovates – Technology Futures.
 He is an ecologist with research experience in both terrestrial and aquatic systems, examining pure and applied questions across a wide array of taxa.
 He has over 20 years of experience in applied ecological research, including studies in forestry and agricultural systems.
 Brian recently contributed to the Guidelines for Wetlands Establishment on Reclaimed Oil Sands Leases (3rd edition), and is currently collaborating on a framework for wildlife habitat reclamation for the mineable oil sands region.
 Brian is interested in citizen-science and stewardship initiatives, and all manner of wildlife and outdoor experiences.
 He is currently pursuing a diploma in the Restoration of Natural Systems at the University of Victoria.